 Connect With Us

-Shannon Slaughter & County Clare Schedule
+Shannon Slaughter and County Clare Schedule

 The fourth project; and second solo effort, Never Standing Still is the latest release from Shannon Slaughter on Elite Circuit Records.
 Featuring 9 original songs written or co-written by Slaughter (a former Chris Austin Songwriting Contest winner), Never Standing Still also includes, as writers, such industry luminaries as Jake Landers, Ronnie Bowman, Tim Stafford, Mark "Brink" Brinkman, Roger Rasnake, Dale Felts, Terry Foust and Marla Cannon-Goodman.
 The well-respected talents of numerous musicians and singers are also showcased on this recording -- Heather Slaughter, Lou Reid, Shawn Lane, Randy Kohrs, Ron Stewart, Steve Gulley, Ron Inscore, Trevor Watson, Cliff Bailey, Tim Crouch, Doug Jernigan, Josh Shilling, and Tracy Burcham.